Substitution Principle and semidirect products: Semidirect products

-First, note that by Corollary~\ref{cor:SP-global}, as discussed above, if $\cC=\cD_\Delta$ and $\cW=\cV_\Gamma(X_\Delta)$, then $\cW \vcirc \cC$ is the Boolean algebra of languages over $A$ given by the logic fragment $\Gamma \vcirc \Delta$ so that Definition~\ref{sec:recogn-form-obta-1} is indeed an abstraction of the construction in Section~\ref{sec:inf-BA}.
-Apart from this logic application, which is our focus here, note that this definition is useful more widely in the theory of formal languages, see~\cite{Weil89} for some examples.
+which are dual to each other.
+Comparing these diagrams with those of Corollary~\ref{c:6}, we readily see that Definition~\ref{sec:recogn-form-obta-1} is indeed an abstraction of the construction in Section~\ref{sec:inf-BA}.
+More precisely, by Corollary~\ref{cor:SP-global}, as discussed above, if $\cC=\cD_\Delta$ and $\cW=\cV_\Gamma(X_\Delta)$, then $\cW \vcirc \cC$ is the Boolean algebra of languages over $A$ given by the logic fragment $\Gamma \vcirc \Delta$.
+Apart from this logic application, which is our focus here, note that this definition is useful more widely in the theory of formal languages, see~\cite{Weil1992} for some examples.

 Our purpose now is to obtain a description of the \bim{} dual to the Boolean algebra closed under quotients generated by a Boolean algebra of the form $\cV(X_\cC) \vcirc \cC$, for an lp-variety of languages~$\cV$ and~$\cC$ coming from a Boolean subalgebra closed under quotients of $\cP((A \times 2)^*)$ as studied in Section~\ref{sec:3}.